 Written information and documents shall be disclosed at a location in which they can be easily accessed by stakeholders.
 This includes making draft environmental safeguards reports available for the public and providing a mechanism for the receipt of comments and making such documents available more widely by disclosing them on ADB and project websites.
-NHDCL through the PMU will submit to ADB the following documents for disclosure on ADB's website: (i) the final IEE report; (ii) new or updated IEE reports and corrective action plan prepared during project implementation, if any; and (iii) semi-annual environmental monitoring reports.
+NHDCL through the PMU will submit to ADB the following documents for disclosure on ADB's website:2 (i) the final IEE report; (ii) new or updated IEE reports and corrective action plan prepared during project implementation, if any; and (iii) semi-annual environmental monitoring reports.

 PMU will provide relevant environmental information, including information from the relevant documents in a timely manner, in an accessible place and in a form and language(s) understandable to affected people and other stakeholders.
 For illiterate people, other suitable communication methods will be used.
-For the benefit of the communities affected, the executive summary of the IEE will be translated in the local language and made available at the offices of PMU and Contractor, including satellite office of Contractor at the subproject site.
-Hard copies of
+For the benefit of the communities affected, the summary of the IEE will be translated in the local language and made available at the offices of PMU and Contractor, including satellite office of Contractor at the subproject site.
+Hard copies of the IEE will be available in the PMU, and accessible to citizens as a means of disclosing the document and at the same time creating wider public awareness.
+On demand, the person seeking information can obtain a hard copy of the complete IEE document at the cost of photocopy from

-&lt;sup>1 Per ADB SPS, meaningful consultation means a process that (i) begins early in the project preparation stage and is carried out on an ongoing basis throughout the project cycle; (ii) provides timely disclosure of relevant and adequate information that is understandable and readily accessible to affected people; (iii) is undertaken in an atmosphere free of intimidation or coercion; (iv) is gender inclusive and responsive, and tailored to the needs of disadvantaged and vulnerable groups; and (v) enables the incorporation of all relevant views of affected people and other stakeholders into decision making, such as project design, mitigation measures, the sharing of development benefits and opportunities, and implementation issues.
+1 Per ADB SPS, meaningful consultation means a process that (i) begins early in the project preparation stage and is carried out on an ongoing basis throughout the project cycle; (ii) provides timely disclosure of relevant and adequate information that is understandable and readily accessible to affected people; (iii) is undertaken in an atmosphere free of intimidation or coercion; (iv) is gender inclusive and responsive, and tailored to the needs of disadvantaged and vulnerable groups; and (v) enables the incorporation of all relevant views of affected people and other stakeholders into decision making, such as project design, mitigation measures, the sharing of development benefits and opportunities, and implementation issues.

-&lt;sup>2 Per ADB SPS, 2009, prior to disclosure on ADB website, ADB reviews the "borrower's/client's social and environmental assessment and plans to ensure that safeguard measures are in place to avoid, wherever possible, and minimize, mitigate, and compensate for adverse social and environmental impacts in compliance with ADB's safeguard policy principles and Safeguard Requirements 1-4."
+2 Per ADB SPS, 2009, prior to disclosure on ADB website, ADB reviews the "borrower's/client's social and environmental assessment and plans to ensure that safeguard measures are in place to avoid, wherever possible, and minimize, mitigate, and compensate for adverse social and environmental impacts in compliance with ADB's safeguard policy principles and Safeguard Requirements 1-4."